LuisKolb/sideline/README.md

 This extension
 ==============

-Focus on a main narrative and hide secondary narratives on the side.
+Focus on the narrative you want to tell and show code for data cleaning, exploration, and related tasks only on demand.

 Installation
 -----